callumSharman/conways-react/README.md

 To run the project locally in development mode use the command `npm start`.
 This will lauch on port 3000.
 Access through localhost:3000 in your browser.

 To build and deploy an updated version to GitHub Pages use the command `npm run deploy`.

+Ideas for expansion:
+- what about other cell types, like predators